tamnguyenbbt/Okapi/README.md

 * GetLifespanInMilliseconds -> get life span of a web element, useful for elements which exist a short time, such as a validation error message
 * (To be added)

-## Check Visual Studio unit uest logs for failed tests
+## Check Visual Studio unit test logs for failed tests

 * Okapi console logs (in JSON format) on failed tests are comprehensive which support the best for script debugging